 For a detailed syllabus please see CertLRS Syllabus 20170510

 The written component will consist of 100 MCQ questions, single best answer from four.
+The examination is of the open-book format.
 The question bank has been created in conjunction with Ulster University (UU).
 The Ebel method will be used to pass mark set the written component and to determine a pass mark.
 This is the same pass mark setting method as that used by the College for Part 1 and Part 2 FRCOphth MCQ examinations.

 - Candidates holding the PGDip CRS (theory) dated 2016 or later will be granted exemption from the MCQ component of the CertLRS for one sitting.

 - This exemption will be valid for 5 years from the date of being awarded the PGDip CRS by Ulster University (specifically the date of the UU exam board meeting).

 - Should such a candidate fail the viva component, and hence the CertLRS, they will not be exempt the MCQ component if they choose to re-sit the examination.

 There will be five structured vivas each lasting 10 minutes.
 There will no longer be a Portfolio assessment.
 The viva stations are as follows: